 This is Part Two of a three-part series that explains the simplicity of next generation VDI.
 To learn how Workspot stripped out VDI's extraneous components, read Part One.
 In Part Three, I'll detail how Workspot simplifies IMA migration.
 Stay tuned.

-Workspot's VDI 2.0 solution is 10x simpler than first generation VDI solutions, like Citrix and VMware.
+Workspot's VDI 2.0 solution is 10x simpler than first generation legacy VDI solutions.
 When you are using those types of on-premises solutions, if you want simplicity you have to compromise.
 And you're going to get a lot less.
-Less scalablility, less reliablability, less functionality.
+Less scalablility, less reliability, less functionality.

 In the cloud era, "simple + cloud-native" results in insanely easy, infinitely scalable architecture that is far more reliable than its on-premises predecessors.
 To understand what I'm talking about, think about how cloud-native solutions have transformed organizations around the world.
 Think Office 365 vs. Exchange, Salesforce vs. Siebel, Workday vs. Peoplesoft....

 The new easy button

 Ten years ago, Staples had a memorable ad campaign about an easy button.
 Remember it?
 The ad was a huge success.